Skip to main content

 If macronutrients are the building materials, micronutrients are the specialized tools and fasteners that hold everything together.
 Deficiencies in these key vitamins and minerals are common and can significantly impair your body’s ability to adapt to the menopausal transition.
 Focusing on foods rich in these nutrients, and considering targeted supplementation where necessary, can provide a significant therapeutic benefit.

 The table below outlines some of the most critical micronutrients for female hormonal health, their functions, and excellent dietary sources.
-A diet consistently rich in these foods provides the biochemical support needed to navigate the with greater ease and vitality.
+A diet consistently rich in these foods provides the biochemical support needed to navigate the menopausal transition with greater ease and vitality.

 Micronutrient Role in Hormonal Health Primary Dietary Sources